THall77/CST-315/Semaphor_Monitor_Project/README.txt

 The program will go on forever, use CTRL+C to end it.

-If the program does not compile, use the Sem_Code.txt file to create a .c file and run that, if you can.
+If the program does not compile, use the Semaphore_Code.txt file to create a .c file and run that, if you can.

 ---------------------------------------------------------